 Adaptive Phased Management will proceed as expeditiously as Canadians, successful technology demonstration and the regulatory authorities allow.
 Implementation of the site selection process for the deep geological repository for used nuclear fuel has begun.
-This community-led process is supported by the resources and work programs described in this Plan.
-We welcome all suggestions and comments.
-Please write to us or submit comments to our website at www.nwmo.ca.
+This community-led process is supported by the resources and work programs described in this plan.